Prerit-Bhagat/Prerit-Bhagat/README.md

-# Hi there, I'm Prerit Bhagat! 👋
+# Hi there, I'm Prerit Bhagat! 👋🏼

 I'm a Computer Science major at Thapar Institute of Engineering and Technology passionate about leveraging technology to solve real-world problems.
-Currently, I am an ELC Summer Intern focusing on developing innovative solutions for stress detection and management among young professionals.

 ## About Me

 - 🔭 **Currently:** ELC Summer Intern at Thapar Institute of Engineering and Technology